 Constant review of the Architects’ fees

-The first solution is to change with time by checking to see how realistic this professional fees are.
+The first solution is to change with time by checking to see how realistic these professional fees are.
 Are they too high and have become unrealistic for the generality of people in this clime?’ or ‘are they too low?’

-We really need to know if these fees are still appropriate today based on current economic challenges faced by most people especially potential clients?
+We really need to know if these fees are still appropriate today based on current economic challenges faced by most people, especially potential clients.

 Professional bodies should create awareness and disseminate information